 Glen & family flew out, and his three sisters and brother were there, all married with kids.
-The service was held in the Umzinto church that Faye was baptised in 82yrs ago, and that they had been married in, about 60yrs ago.
+The service was held in the Umzinto church that Faye was baptised in 82yrs ago, and that they had been married in, about sixty years ago.
 Denis had it moved brick-by-brick and tile-by tile and stained glass windows and wooden pews, pulpit ‘n all to Selborne about 12yrs ago for their 50th wedding anniversary and they had repeated their vows in it.
 ‘Mazing!
 Denis always had such a shrewd and imaginative eye: Selborne needed a chapel for weddings, he’d have had to build one, and this was just so much better than a new building with no history!

-My shadow, and that of the motley crew I knew from Umzinto cricket days (when in absolute desperation they would ask me to be the tenth man, unable to find eleven, and I would make a duck, drop a catch and do very well at lunch and in the bar afterwards), didn’t darken the door.
+My shadow – and that of the motley crew I knew from Umzinto cricket days (when in absolute desperation they would ask me to be the tenth man, unable to find eleven, and I would make a duck, drop a catch and do very well at lunch and in the bar afterwards) – didn’t darken the door.
 We politely allowed it to fill up and stood outside under the trees.
-They had a speaker so we could hear what was going on inside, and a marquee with chairs for old bullets.
+Anticipating this, they had placed speakers outside so we could hear what was going on inside, and a marquee with chairs for old bullets.
 Heard all the hymns (or both of them) in stereo as the insiders and the outsiders sang at different speeds.
 And in different keys.
 All Things Bright & Beautiful and Awesome Wonder.

-Glen, Jane, Denise & Sharon spoke, as did a few of the grandkids.
+Glen, Jane, Denise & Sharron spoke, as did a few of the grandkids.
 They did really well.
 Hats off to them!
 A friend of Faye’s told a lovely story of how she would do anything for Denis, but drew the line when he went through a brief spell of supporting the National Party.
 He asked her for a cake for their meeting and she told him he could bake his own bloody National Party cake!
 I can imagine Denis himself telling that story with great delight!

 I remember Faye as a wonderfully warm and welcoming person with a mischievous smile and a wicked sense of humour.
 Playing tennis.
 Organising.
 Hosting.
 Driving a Citroën.
 At speed.

 Dave Hill: Special people the Barkers.
 I remember so well being deposited at Kearsney from Kitwe in 1967.
 12 years old and I didn’t know anyone.
 My dad introduced me to Denis, they were in the same class, and Glen.
 Every long weekend, half term etc I went to Umzinto where we played on the farm and Denis taught me to water ski on Ifafa lagoon, can you believe that?
 I’m talking about the lagoon!
 They knew how hard it was for me and looked after me whilst I found my feet.
 I’ve never forgotten that.
-Years later I drilled the first boreholes at Selbourne for Denis and over the years have returned there to drill others.
-Denis always made a fuss of me at the Selbourne Farmers Classic which I have played for years, sadly now played at Mndoni due to politics that Denis was embroiled in at some point with the Germans.
+Years later I drilled the first boreholes at Selborne for Denis and over the years have returned there to drill others.
+Denis always made a fuss of me at the Selborne Farmers Classic which I have played for years, sadly now played at Mndoni due to politics that Denis was embroiled in at some point with the Germans.
 We have kept in touch for years via email which he hasn’t been able to do for years now, and he proudly sent me a signed copy of his book “Zulus at Bay”.
-All of us cant believe that he has outlived Faye.
-Glen told me yesterday how frail he is and how he needs 24/7 care.
+All of us cant believe that he has outlived Faye and Glen told me yesterday how frail he is and how he needs 24/7 care.
 Luckily they can afford it.
 Funny how the world goes round.